Understanding Your Cat Through Body Language

 We generally know when a cat is hungry, curious, playful, yearning, tired and scared - but what does a flick of the tail mean, or an arching of the back?

 Cats are often inscrutable.
 The poet T.S.
 Eliot - a devoted cat lover who published more than a few lines of verse about his various feline companions over the years - once remarked in a poem that "You now have learned enough to see / That Cats are much like you and me."
 Most cat owners probably couldn't agree more, but would have to confess that just because they see themselves in their pets doesn't mean they understand those kitties any better than the rest of us.

 The Eyes.
 Cats have expressive eyes, especially if you pay close attention to pupil dilation.
 A relaxed or extremely happy cat purring on your lap will half-close or even entirely shut its eyes.
-According to Pet WebMD, to close one’s eyes in the presence of another is the ultimate sign of trust.
+To close one’s eyes in the presence of another is the ultimate sign of trust.
 A cat that is frightened or angry will stare intensely.
 Cats respond to human eye contact similarly and may flee when glared at by someone they're not accustomed to.
-Blinking slowly at your cat lets your feline friend you are aware of his or her presence and pose no threat.
+Blinking slowly at your cat lets your feline friend know that you are aware of his or her presence and pose no threat.

-Cats are a nuanced group of animals, and there is a multitude of ways to read a simple tail movement - generally, up means friendly, while down means anything from curious to irritate.
+Cats are a nuanced group of animals, and there are a multitude of ways to read a simple tail movement - generally, up means friendly, while down means anything from curious to irritated.
 But perhaps it's this ambiguity that makes us love them so much.
 Like humans, cats are complicated.

-4. The Paws.
-According to the ASPCA a cats paws can tell you a lot about their mood.
+The Paws.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA) a cat's paws can tell you a lot about their mood.
 When your cat is kneading they are very content.
 A stroking paw is their way of giving you a hug, saying “I love you!”
-If your kitty is giving you some paw nagging they want you to speed things up.
+If your kitty is giving you some paw nagging, they want you to speed things up.